 The department offers a Communication Major which seeks to produce theoretically informed graduates with the necessary practical and analytical skills for successful professional careers, including the ability to: think critically and express ideas clearly and creatively; perform close textual analysis of various forms of communication (written, visual, nonverbal); analyze historical and contemporary forces behind cultural identities and relationships; and, finally, analyze the structures and institutions that inform the relationship between media, technology and society.
 To achieve these goals, the department has developed three core curriculum areas for the Communication Major:

-* Identities and Relationships examines the formation of relationships and identities in different historical, cultural and communication contexts.
-Drawing particularly on the fields of relational communication, postcolonial studies, and critical race and ethnic studies, core courses in this area examine the power dynamics that characterize interactions and the formation of different types of identity.
+- Identities and Relationships examines the formation of social relationships and identities in different historical, cultural, and communication contexts.
+Drawing particularly on the fields of critical ethnography, critical race theory, disability studies, ethnic studies, gender studies, postcolonial/decolonial studies, queer theory, relational communication, and their intersections, core courses in this area investigate communication as a site for the enactment of power, struggle, and the formation of identities and difference.